pnguyen121/LA-NAILS-WEBSITE/README.md

 Project Link -------> https://monumental-semolina-ca5f46.netlify.app/ <-----

 Tech used:
 This project was one of my first ones and was created using HTML, CSS, and JavaScript.
 I hosted it using netlify to be live on the internet.
+Full mobile styling and CSS was all done from scratch.
+No stylers used like bootstrap or materialize.

 Landing Page Images:
 <img width="1437" alt="image" src="https://user-images.githubusercontent.com/103158026/210429938-d271cfc9-2c27-4243-842b-6e1088689a58.png">